-- Operator , dot(), and multiply(): - For array, """ means element-wise multiplication, and the dot () function is used for matrix multiplication. - For matrix, """ means matrix multiplication, and the multiply () function is used for elementwise multiplication. - Handling of vectors (one-dimensional arrays) - For array, the vector shapes 1xN, Nx1, and N are all different things.
-Operations like A[:,1] return a one-dimensional array of shape N, not a two-dimensional array of shape Nx1.
+- Operators and @, functions dot(), and multiply(): - For array, "" means element-wise multiplication, while "@" means matrix multiplication; they have associated functions multiply() and dot().
+(Before python 3.5, @ did not exist and one had to use dot() for matrix multiplication). - For matrix, "" means matrix multiplication, and for element-wise multiplication one has to use the multiply() function. - Handling of vectors (one-dimensional arrays) - For array, the vector shapes 1xN, Nx1, and N are all different things.
+Operations like A[:, 1] return a one-dimensional array of shape N, not a two-dimensional array of shape Nx1.
 Transpose on a one-dimensional array does nothing. - For matrix, one-dimensional arrays are always upconverted to 1xN or Nx1 matrices (row or column vectors).
-A[:, 1] returns a two-dimensional matrix of shape Nx1. - Handling of higher-dimensional arrays (ndim > 2) - array objects can have number of dimensions > 2; - matrix objects always have exactly two dimensions. - Convenience attributes - array has a .T attribute, which returns the transpose of the data. - matrix also has .H, .I, and .A attributes, which return the conjugate transpose, inverse, and asarray() of the matrix, respectively. - Convenience constructor - The array constructor takes (nested) Python sequences as initializers.
-As in, array ([[1,2,3], [4,5,6]]). - The matrix constructor additionally takes a convenient string initializer.
+A[:, 1] returns a two-dimensional matrix of shape Nx1. - Handling of higher-dimensional arrays (ndim > 2) - array objects can have number of dimensions > 2; - matrix objects always have exactly two dimensions. - Convenience attributes - array has a .T attribute, which returns the transpose of the data. - matrix also has .H, .I, and .A attributes, which return the conjugate transpose, inverse, and asarray () of the matrix, respectively. - Convenience constructor

+- The array constructor takes (nested) Python sequences as initializers.
+As in, array([[1,2,3], [4,5,6]]). - The matrix constructor additionally takes a convenient string initializer.
 As in matrix ("[1 2 3; 4 5 6]").